Find answers to the most common questions asked by prospective students wanting to study at the International Institute of Modern Letters.

 Undergraduate courses typically receive between 20 and 40 applications for a workshop with 12 places.

-For the MA in Creative Writing, we expect well over 100 applications for the 20 available places in Writing for the Page stream, and over 40 applications for the 10 available places in the Scriptwriting stream.
+For the MA in Creative Writing, we expect up to 100 applications for the 30 available places in Writing for the Page stream, and up to 30 applications for the 10 available places in the Scriptwriting stream.

 A high number of applications does not mean that you have less chance of being accepted.
 Selection is not based on chance or the order in which applications are received, but on quality.

 Can I apply for more than one undergraduate course or for both streams of the Master of Arts?

 Yes, but make sure you submit an application and relevant submission material for each course.
 If you are submitting on paper, please attach a copy of your writing sample or other submission material to each application.

 Can I submit two different applications within one stream of the MA?